zonblade/php-view-source-protection/README.md

 feel free to modify this code as you need :)

-+ why do i even need this if its is cant hide it completely? you know, view-source is impossible to hide! except for the render method. excluding it from curl or whatsoever. and, outside it's function to trick viewsource, this script can be used as parameter management too.
++ why do i even need this if its is cant hide it completely? you know, view-source is impossible to hide! but now your dream come true! you can hide your viewsource ;)
-<b>DEMO Parameter management SOON.</b>
 + for now this script can only do some trick , but i'm sure there's something in the future.

 # docs